 The situational statistics cannot establish anything more than deep suspicion.
 Joe's own words, however, do serve to convict him of sub-par play.
 In chambers, before testifying to the grand jury, Jackson told Judge McDonald that "he had played hard, but that he could have played harder."
 That judge testified to this under oath at the subsequent criminal trial.
 (New York Times, July 26, 1921.)
 In elaborating on the same conversation during his testimony at Jackson's back-pay suit in 1924, Judge McDonald testified that Jackson said "he had made no misplays that could be noticed by the ordinary person, but that he did not play his best."
-On the day of his grand jury appearance, he had a few drinks, talking to the judge in chambers, then giving his grand jury testimony, then having many more drinks with the court's bailiffs, Joe's tongue was far too loose when he talked to the Chicago press, including the Chicago Tribune.
+On the day of his grand jury appearance, he had a few drinks, talked to the judge in chambers, gave his grand jury testimony, then had many more drinks with the court's bailiffs.
+By that evening, Joe's tongue was far too loose when he talked to the Chicago press, including the Chicago Tribune.
 He not only repeated many of the details he had told the grand jury, but he added:

 The remaining key question involves whether Joe was part of the conspiracy to throw the World Series.
 The answer is an unequivocal "yes."
-Whether or not he played his best (and he always claimed to have done so after his meeting with Judge McDonald), his part in the conspiracy is established by his own testimony to the grand jury.
+Whether or not he played his best, his part in the conspiracy is established by his own testimony to the grand jury.
 If throwing the World Series had been a crime at the time, he would most certainly have been guilty of conspiring to do so.

 Here's what he admitted in his testimony: